vincevertulfo/python_mysql_pipeline/README.md

 1. Clone the repository
 2. `cd` to the repository
 3. Create a .env file in the root directory.
-Inside the .env file, fill this up
+Inside the .env file, fill this up (*Note: HOST is set to 'mysql' because that's the name of our service inside the docker-compose file*)

      <img src="images/env_variables.PNG" alt="env_variables" width="250"/>